 To develop .NET Framework applications or components, do the following:

 Install the version of the .NET Framework that your application will target.
-The most recent production version is the .NET Framework 4.6.1.
-The most recent pre-release version is the .NET Framework 4.6.2 Preview.
+The most recent production version is the .NET Framework 4.6.2.
 There are additional .NET Framework packages that are released out of band.
 For information about these packages, see The .NET Framework and Out-of-Band Releases.